I love providing useful every day tips that help make people's lives better, easier, and more affordable.

 - Roller Ball

-Roller Ball Stoppers are also quite similar to Lift and Turn Stoppers, in that they have a handle on top of the stopper which is used to activate it.
-But instead of turning the handle to screw this stopper in and out of the drain, you simply lift the handle upwards to release the stopper and then push it back down to close the drain again.
+Roller ball stoppers are also quite similar to lift and turn stoppers in that they have a handle on top of the stopper which is used to activate it.
+But instead of turning the handle to screw this stopper in and out of the drain, you simply lift the handle upwards to release the stopper.
+Then, you push it back down to close the drain again.

 How to Unclog a Bathtub Drain

-If your bathtub drain is clogged up with hair and grime, then the easiest way to get it cleaned and working properly again is to use a plunger, or in tougher situations, a plumber’s snake.
+If your bathtub drain is clogged up with hair and grime, then the easiest way to get it cleaned and working properly again is to use a plunger.
+To use a plunger to unclog your bathtub, follow these steps.

-There are 2 types of plungers available to buy, and the recommended type is featured in the photograph opposite.
-This type of plunger produces a lot more air than the cheaper version, and so will probably do a better job of unclogging your bathtub drain.
+There are two types of plunger available to buy, and the recommended type is featured in the photograph above.
+This type of plunger produces a lot more air than the cheaper version, so it will probably do a better job of unclogging your bathtub drain.

 First, remove the bathtub stopper to get access to the drain.
 Refer to the section below “Bathtub Drain Repair” to learn how to remove the stopper.

 Watch this instructional video to see how a professional plumber correctly uses a plunger and plumber’s snake to unclog a bathtub drain.